With incredible agility and stealth skills, the Thief in D&D 5e is the archetype that many players imagine when thinking about Rogues.

 Disarming traps, picking locks, and moving quickly to stay out of sight are the skills they use to pay the bills!

-Fast Hands
+Fast Hands (Level 3)

-With Fast Hands, you can make a Dexterity (Sleight of Hand) check, use your thieves’ tools to disarm a trap or open a lock, or take the Use an Object action using your Cunning Action.
+You can use the bonus action granted by your Cunning Action to make a Dexterity (Sleight of Hand) check, use your Thieves’ Tools to disarm a trap or open a lock, or take the Use an Object action.

+In truth, this has a huge effect on how the Thief Rogue plays and opens up a ton of potential options for you.
 Having more options is always nice, especially when it comes to managing your action economy.

-You might want to make your Sleight of Hand check to pickpocket someone while you’re dashing past them.
+For example, you might want to make your Sleight of Hand check to pickpocket someone while you’re dashing past them.
 Maybe you’re trying to pull a lever in a dungeon that opens the escape while also defending yourself against some enemies.

-Unlocking doors and disarming traps while in combat are the most likely uses of this ability.
 Some traps have ongoing effects that would otherwise take your full action to disarm.
 Likewise, something like picking locks on prisoners’ cells while you are fighting their captors may just net you some new allies in the combat!

-Depending on your Dungeon Master, you might be able to make a case for being able to attempt to pick a lock twice thanks to this ability.
+Depending on your Dungeon Master, you might also be able to make a case for being able to attempt to pick a lock twice thanks to this ability.
 Your first attempt can be with a Bonus Action thanks to Fast Hands, but you can use an Action if necessary to try again if you fail.

 Personally, I’d allow it, but always check with your DM!

-Second-Story Work
+Second-Story Work (Level 3)

 The second ability that the Thief gains right off the bat at level 3 is Second-Story Work.